jiritobolka/gd-user-management/MANUAL.md

 See the example input below:

-user, pid, action, writer_id, role, sso_provider
-user@domain.com, x8rtiybsfuyxsrjqgw3quh4lrhco853a, DISABLE, writer_id, admin, sso-provider
+user, pid, action, writer_id, role, sso_provider, firstname, lastname user@domain.com, x8rtiybsfuyxsrjqgw3quh4lrhco853a, DISABLE, writer_id, admin, sso-provider, George, First

 All you need to do is to map table in the input mapping and specify **writer_id** that will be handling the requests as well as output table in SAPI.

+Input mapping should be set to:

+`your-table-in-sapi` -> `in/tables/users.csv`

 See the configuration JSON below: